Black Politics Now

 You might also like

-The three-judge panel overseeing the case wrapped up the six-day trial Wednesday, July 9.
+The three-judge panel overseeing the case wrapped up a six-day trial on Wednesday, July 9.
 The judges called on parties defending and attacking the maps to submit final written documents by Aug.
 5.

 Judges agreed Tuesday to rule in favor of Republican state legislators in two instances, according to court records.
 The panel rejected map critics’ arguments against state Senate Districts 40 and 41.
 At the same time, the judges “reserved ruling” on Senate District 8.